 - a need to change daily medication

 By measuring the peak flow daily for a few weeks, a person can identify their personal best.
-Subsequent monitoring of the peak flow involves determining what percentage of their “best” a person is getting during any given measurement.
+Subsequent monitoring of the peak flow involves determining what percentage of their best a person gets during any given measurement.

 Peak flow zones interpret peak flow rates and help an individual know what steps they should take to manage their asthma.

-According to the American Lung Association, peak flow zones to follow include:
+According to the American Lung Association, peak flow zones are as follows:

 |Zone||Percentage||What it signals|